 Green Protein - The Original SVA Recipe

 Updated June 6, 2024

 The SVA Green Protein recipe was created by my teacher, Vaidya Rama Kant Mishra, Ayurvedic doctor, educator, herbal formulator and researcher.
 It is made by cooking paneer with lots of leafy greens, spices and ghee, and blending them all together.
 The process of blending it all together protects the protein molecules from oxidizing, maximizing the protein and iron in this dish.
 The secrets to the recipe are blending everything together, and the proportion of greens to protein at 80% greens to 20% protein by weight.
 Listen to Vaidya Mishra talk about how the recipe came about.
 If you are not vegetarian, use a light protein like chicken or fish.
 Adding spices elevates digestion, absorption, assimilation of nutrients.
-Use greens such as spinach, kale, collard greens, Swiss chard.
+Use greens such as spinach, kale, collard greens, Swiss chard—all rich in Vitamin C which helps absorb iron.
 I make different variations of this recipe and add in zucchini or lauki squash, or asparagus in the springtime, or altering the spices, but always with lots of greens, which I rotate when making this a few times a week.
-This green protein recipe is quick and easy to make, and very nutritious.
+This green protein recipe is quick and easy to make, easy to digest and very nutritious.

+Green Protein - The Original SVA Recipe